-‘Young And The Restless’ Spoilers: JT And Victoria Make Love Again, Graham Frames Ashley & Cane Goes To Paris
+‘Young And The Restless’ Spoilers: JT And Victoria Make Love, Graham Frames Ashley, And Cane Goes To Paris

 Mariah (Camryn Grimes) sees Tessa (Cait Fairbanks) at Crimson Lights.
 Young and the Restless spoilers state that Tessa was having trouble writing the lyrics of a song.
 They chat, and Tessa tells Mariah how good she looked on her last segment on The Hilary Hour.
 Mariah isn’t sure what to say to Tessa and makes an excuse to rush off.

 Young and the Restless spoilers state that Graham calls Ashley to invite her to spend time with Dina at the club.
-She realizes that Graham must have an agenda but agrees to go so she can see her mother.
+She realizes that Graham must have an agenda, but agrees to go so she can see her mother.

 Nick tells Nikki that Sharon took in a homeless family.
 He agrees her intention is good, but he thinks it could put Faith in harm’s way.
 Nikki agrees with him.

 At Newman Enterprises, J.T. and Victoria try to talk about their passionate sex the night before.
 Neither told anyone about their hookup and agree they probably shouldn’t do it again.
-A split second later they have hot sex on Victoria’s desk.
+A split second later, they have hot sex on Victoria’s desk.

 ????#YR CDN Recap: JT & Victoria's heated clash leads to a passionate clinch on the staircase! https://t.co/z1SrBVkf6U pic.twitter.com/gTDFhKPWgF